Three things from the USMNT’s draw in Honduras

 [ MORE: Match Recap | Player ratings ]

-The Yanks will finish the international break outside the automatic qualifying places if Panama wins at Trinidad and Tobago later Tuesday.
+The Yanks will finish the international break outside the automatic qualifying places if Panama wins vs. Trinidad and Tobago later Tuesday.

 Jims and Joes, not X’s and O’s